CLiMBlab-Stanford/climbprep/README.md

 location that will support resumption if preprocessing gets interrupted.
 This is important because preprocessing takes a while (a day or more for a typical session)!

+### Cleaning

+The cleaning step simplifies and standardizes the lab's procedures for what can be thought of as the final stage of preprocessing, namely, removing unwanted confounds from the data and (optionally) censoring high-motion volumes.
+The cleaning step is intended to be run after fMRIprep preprocessing is complete.
+To clean a participant's data,
+run:

+    python -m climblab.clean <SUBJECT_ID> -p <PROJECT_ID> -c <CONFIG> <CLEAN_ARGS>

+(the `-p` option can be omitted if the project is `climblab`).
+Run the above with `-h` to see all available command line options.

+The `-c` argument can be omitted (defaulting to firstlevels standard settings), or set to either `firstlevels` or `fc` to respectively use default settings for firstlevels estimation (no rescaling or scrubbing) or functional connectivity (rescaling and scrubbing), or set to a path containing a YAML configuration file.
+To see an example of such a file, run this command without using the `-c` argument and look at the resulting `config.yml` file in the output directory below.
+You can then customize this config as you wish and rerun.

+Cleaning will result in cleaned derivatives stored at the following location relative to the BIDS project's root:

+    derivatives/cleaned/<CLEANING_LABEL>/sub-<SUBJECT_ID>

+In addition to cleaned images, this directory will contain a `samplemask.tsv` file for each cleaned run, which contains the indices of *retained* volumes under scrubbing (i.e., removal) of runs with excessive head motion.
+These files will be produced regardless of whether scrubbing was applied during cleaning (this is a configurable setting), because some `nilearn` functions allow these sample masks to be passed as a parameter to functions (e.g., firstlevel fitting) that take un-scrubbed data as input.
+If you choose to apply scrubbing, note that this will make any downstream computations that rely on unscrubbed data (e.g., bandpassing) invalid.
+By default, data for firstlevels are not scrubbed, whereas data for connectivity analyses are scrubbed.
+If scrubbing is not applied, the file description will be `desc-clean`, whereas if scrubbing is applied, the file description will be `desc-clean_ses-scrubbed`.

 ### First-levels